huggingface/blog/constrained-beam-search.md

 Constrained beam search attempts to fulfill the constraints by *injecting* the desired tokens at every step of the generation.

-Let's say that we're trying to force the phrase `"is fast"` in the generation output.
+Let's say that we're trying to force the phrase `"is fast"` in the generated output.

 In the traditional beam search setting, we find the top `k` most probable next tokens at each branch and append them for consideration.
 In the constrained setting, we do the same but also append the tokens that will take us *closer to fulfilling our constraints*.
 Here's a demonstration: